Epicyclic gearing: Gear ratio of reversed epicyclic gearing

 Some epicyclic gear trains employ two planetary gears which mesh with each other.
 One of these planets meshes with the sun gear, the other planet meshes with the ring gear.
-This results in different ratios being generated by the planetary and also causes the sun gear to rotate in the same direction as the ring gear when the planet carrier is the stationary.
+This results in different ratios being generated by the planetary and also causes the sun gear to rotate in the same direction as the ring gear when the planet carrier is stationary.
 The fundamental equation becomes: